Naming Policy

 Introduction

-Naming is a process in which the University recognises persons or bodies who or which have rendered it extraordinary support or service by naming facilities, or parts of facilities, academic positions, fellowships, collections, programmes, grants or any other things owned or operated by the University partly or wholly for such a person or body.
+Naming is a process in which the University recognises persons or bodies who or which have rendered it extraordinary or meritorious support or service by naming facilities, or parts of facilities, academic positions, fellowships, collections, programmes, grants or any other things owned or operated by the University partly or wholly for such a person or body.

 The action of naming is expressly recognised in this policy by the Council as being a function that may be exercised conveniently and without disadvantage to, and in fact is an enhancement of, its characteristic functions pursuant to the Education and Training Act 2020.